Raghavender-byte/Docker-Kubernetes/README.md

 # Docker-Kubernetes
-Refer to real time situations files first
+Refer to real time situations files first ,

-Refer to real time troubleshooting next for checking if you followed the right process.
+Refer to real time scenarios for troubleshooting to check if you followed the right process.